basilgregory/ONAM4Android/README.md

 ### Installing

-Add Jitpack to gradle -- prefreably in app.gradle
+Add Jitpack to gradle -- preferably in app.gradle

 ```
 repositories {